Dirichlet-Neumann learning algorithm for solving elliptic interface problems: Method

 To realize the iterative schemes (\ref{IntfcProb-DN-DirichletSubProb-RitzForm} -- \ref{IntfcProb-DN-Update}) using neural networks \cite{goodfellow2016deep}, the essential boundary conditions are treated in a ``soft'' manner by modifying the energy functional with boundary penalty terms \cite{yu2018deep,karniadakis2021physics,sirignano2018dgm}, namely,

 for the Dirichlet subproblem \eqref{IntfcProb-DN-DirichletSubProb-RitzForm} at the $k$-th outer iteration, where $\beta_D>0$ is a user-defined penalty coefficient \cite{wang2021understanding}.
-On the other hand, by extending the local solution $u_2\in V_2$ of decomposed problem \eqref{IntfcProb-DN-NeumannSubProb-RitzForm} to its neighboring subregion (not relabelled),
+On the other hand, by extending the local solution $u_2\in V_2$ of decomposed problem \eqref{IntfcProb-DN-NeumannSubProb-RitzForm} to its neighboring subdomain (not relabelled),

 the modified loss functional associated with the Neumann subproblem \eqref{IntfcProb-DN-NeumannSubProb-RitzForm} gives

 where $\beta_N>0$ denotes another penalty coefficient.
 It is noteworthy that the minimizer of functional \eqref{IntfcProb-DN-NeumannSubProb-RitzForm-BndryPenalty} is now defined globally over the whole domain, which differs from the traditional mesh-based treatment \cite{toselli2004domain}.